wp-plugins/wordbooker/readme.txt

 For more details on the various features please read the additional Features.txt file or check the [wordbooker](http://blogs.canalplan.org.uk/steve/category/wordbooker/) category on my blog which will contain information on the current and planned features list.

 - Works with a complementary [Facebook application](http://www.facebook.com/apps/application.php?id=254577506873) to update your Facebook Wall and friends' News Feeds about your blog and page postings.
+Does NOT require you to register your own Facebook Application.
 - Supports multi-author blogs: each blog author notifies only their own friends of their blog/page posts.
 - Features a sidebar widget to display your current Facebook Status and picture.
 Multiple widgets can be supported in one single blog.
 - Features a sidebar widget to display a "Fan"/Like box for any of your pages.
 Multiple widgets can be supported in one single blog.
-- Features a Facebook Like Button which can be customised as to where it appears in your blog.
+- Features a Facebook Like/Send Button which can be customised as to where it appears in your blog.
 - Supports the posting of blog posts to Fan Pages and Groups (if you are an administrator of that page or group).
+- Pulls and pushes comments between your Blog Posts and the corresponsding Facebook Wall Post.

 == Frequently Asked Questions ==